 Here is the schedule of upcoming Broadway shows at this San Jose theater.

 Another show on the San Jose theater calendar this year based on the movie with the same name is School of Rock.
-A struggling musician and substitute teacher forms a rock band with the top kids at school to perform at an upcoming Battle of the Bands.
+A struggling musician and substitute teacher form a rock band with the top kids at school to perform at an upcoming Battle of the Bands.
 Are they good enough to win?
 Find out June 2019.
+Tickets for all shows.